It’s time for another feature of What’s baking Mom & Dad, where my parents share their own recipes and pictures!

 We have even given these as gifts to our family, friends and neighbors and they all love them.

-To make them, you will need the following ingredients: 1 cup pecans
+To make the best candied nuts ever, you will need the following ingredients: 1 cup pecans

 1/2 cup + 2 tbsp almonds